lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 })
 ```

-Working great... but we do not really want to hard code any users in the store.
+Working great!
+We do not really want to hard code any users in the store, though.
 Let's add a feature to create new users via a form, and them that way.

 ## Adding a users forms